Earth might get a new ‘mini-moon’ — or it could be a long-lost rocket heading toward our orbit

 “It won’t be the first time Earth has captured a mini-moon, but this object is unusual and perhaps no ordinary asteroid.
 It might be a lost rocket, originally launched from Earth more than 50 years ago,” the article says.

-The hitch: If it turns out to be space junk, it won’t technically be considered an actual mini moon.
-Time will tell.
+The hitch: If it turns out to be space junk, it won’t technically be considered an actual mini-moon.

 “Is 2020 SO an ordinary asteroid?
 Or is it an old earthly rocket returning home?
 We just don’t know yet,” EarthSky writes.

-Astronomers here on Earth discovered another temporary mini moon back in February that they determined had been tagging along with us for about three years.
+Astronomers here on Earth discovered another temporary mini-moon back in February that they determined had been tagging along with us for about three years.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.